Hanover College: 20th century

 During Hanover College's first 50 years of operations, it had nine presidents, none of whom served for longer than nine years; five served three years or less.
 But after that, conditions stabilized.
 Daniel Fisher led Hanover from 1879 until his retirement in 1907.
 This stability of leadership ushered in a new era of growth.
 Fisher oversaw the construction of five buildings, including Thomas A. Hendricks Library (now Hendricks Hall).
-Named for Thomas Hendricks, an alumnus and former U.S. vice president, it is now used for classes and is known as Hendricks Hall, the oldest classroom building on Hanover's campus.
+Named for Thomas Hendricks, an alumnus and former U.S. vice president, it is now used for offices and known as Hendricks Hall, the oldest classroom building on Hanover's campus.

 Albert G. Parker Jr. was inaugurated as Hanover's 12th president November 27, 1929, less than one month after the stock market crash that precipitated the Great Depression.
 The economic hard times cut investment revenues and operational expenses had to be closely monitored.
-But this challenge provided the college with one of its greatest rewards.

 On December 7, 1941, the attack on Pearl Harbor plunged the United States into World War II.
 In just two years, Hanover's enrollment plummeted to 164 students, including only 20 men.
 In the early morning of December 19, 1941, a huge fire destroyed most of Classic Hall.
-By 1946, the postwar enrollment at Hanover had more than rebounded.
-It had ballooned to 679 students, and the first great construction period of the college's history was under way.
+By 1946, the postwar enrollment at Hanover was 679 students.

 In 1947 Long College for Women was founded as a coordinate college.
 Until the 1960s, all women who graduated from Hanover had their degree officially conferred by Long instead of Hanover.
 Long College operated until the two colleges fully merged in 1978, making Hanover officially co-ed.

 Parker had announced that he would retire as Hanover's president as of September 1, 1958, but died in March of that year.
 John E. Horner was named as an interim president and ended up serving 29 years.
 Hanover students say that Parker's ghost still haunts Parker auditorium.

 Under Horner's 29-year leadership, Hanover enjoyed unprecedented growth in its academic program, financial standing, and student enrollment.
 Soon after his arrival, he encouraged faculty members to reform their curriculum.
 Eventually Hanover divided its academic year into two 14-week terms, in which students took three classes, and a five-week Spring Term, in which students took one course of specialized, intensive study.
 With some modifications, it still serves as Hanover's curricular model today.
+Spring, or May, Term is a one-month period where students engage in intensive study, often with a focus on travel or unique on-campus courses.
+Many courses involve study abroad.